adamenger/isobake/README.md

+=isobake=

 Converts ISO to DMG then directly images the result to usb stick for booting off of.

-So far this has only been written to accomodate OSX.
+==how to==
 Usage: isobake [disk] [iso]

 Example: isobake sdb test.iso

+==troubleshooting==
+Before you start use the Mac Disk Utility to Partition your usb stick using the Free Space partition option in Disk Utility.
+This should help with most errors.